 This topic describes the Items Source Configuration Wizard in which you can establish a connection to various types of data sources such as ADO.NET DataSets, SQL databases, OLAP cubes, etc.

-This topic describes how to connect a pivot grid control to a database with a large number of records without loss to performance.
+Shows how to connect the Pivot Grid to server mode data sources with a large number of records without loss to performance and populate Pivot Grid fields with data.

 This describes the capability to perform data-aware operations (retrieving data from the server, sorting, grouping, filtering data and calculating summaries) in a background thread.